Hey, it’s Superman!

-Best known for the title-role in Adventures Of Superman in the 1950’s TV-show, George Reeves is also remembered for the mystery that surrounds his death in 1959: was it murder or suicide?
+Best known for the title-role in Adventures Of Superman, George Reeves is also remembered for the mystery that surrounds his death in 1959: was it suicide or murder?

-In the early 50’s TV was still seen as inferior by serious actors, and Reeves was also afraid to get stuck to TV-work once he would move away from the big screen.
-But because he also believed the series would probably die an early death anyway, he took the job.
+In the early 50’s, TV was still seen as inferior by serious actors.
+Reeves was also afraid to get stuck to TV work once he would move away from the big screen.
+But because he also believed the series would probably die an early death, he took the job.

-Superman And The Mole Men (1951) was the title of the pilot for the series.
-The production was a rush job, the budget was very low, and Reeves’ salary was even lower.
-But the audience loved it, and a few months later George Reeves was a nationwide celebrity!
+Superman And The Mole Men (1951) was the title of the series’ pilot.
+The production was a rush job, the budget was low, and Reeves’ salary was even lower.
+But the audience loved it and overnight George Reeves became a national celebrity!

-The TV series would run for 6 seasons, from 1952 to 1958, totalling 104 episodes.
+The TV series would run for six seasons, from 1952 to 1958, totalling 104 episodes.
 The first two seasons were shot in black and white, the final four in color.